Lord-Turmoil/PaperFives/README.md

 ## 4.1 Applications

 There are three main applications corresponding to the three sub-systems.
-They are `users`, `papers` and `messages`.
+They are `users`, `papers` and `msgs`.
 In addition, for test purpose, there is a `zeta` application.

+> We use `msgs` because there is a package `messages` in Django.

 ## 4.2 Shared Packages